 The names of some famous broodmares are scattered throughout the pages of the Australian Stud Book, but the name of one stands out as pre-eminent.
 It is that of Juliet.
-We first met her in our 1869 chapter when her son Charon won the Derby, but in the 1873 renewal of the classic, Juliet’s influence was to be even more profound for not only did another of her son’s in Benvolio win the race, but a grandson from her daughter, Sylvia, also ran the minor placing.
-At the time of Charon’s Derby victory the greatness that lay in store for the several foals of Juliet could only be guessed at, but by the time Benvolio came along, it was already apparent that a most remarkable strain of bloodstock had stolen upon the scene.
+We first met her in our 1869 chapter when her son Charon won the Derby, but in the 1873 renewal of the classic, Juliet’s influence was to be even more profound for not only did another of her sons in Benvolio win the race but a grandson from her daughter, Sylvia, also ran the minor placing.
+At the time of Charon’s Derby victory, the greatness that lay in store for the several foals of Juliet could only be guessed at, but by the time Benvolio came along, it was already apparent that a most remarkable strain of bloodstock had burst upon the scene.

-Tait gave more thought to the registration of the Sylvia colt than any that ever passed through his hands.
-For some time, he had wanted to name a racehorse after one of his closest confidantes, and the canny Scotsman wasn’t a man to share his confidences lightly.
+But let us return to the machinations of John Tait and that colt from Sylvia.
+Tait gave more thought to the registration of that particular yearling than any that ever passed through his hands.
+For some time past, he had wanted to name a racehorse after one of his closest confidantes, and the canny Scotsman wasn’t a man to share his confidences lightly.
 The colleague in question was the Australian wool king, Richard Goldsbrough.
 A native of Shipley, Yorkshire, in the heart of the English woollen district, Goldsbrough came to Australia in 1847 at the age of twenty-six and proceeded to make his fortune by becoming Australia’s most prominent wool broker, after basing his operations in Melbourne.
 Few captains of industry in those roaring days remained aloof from the racecourse and Goldsbrough was no exception.
 He was one of the select few that attended the famous meeting at Scott’s Hotel on March 9, 1864, that saw the Victoria Racing Club come into existence, and he became one of the foundation stewards and ultimately a committeeman of the institution.
-Although his passion for the Turf was genuine, it wasn’t known for sure that he ever owned a racehorse, and at no time did he ever register his own colours.
+Although his passion for the Turf was genuine, he guarded his privacy carefully and it wasn’t known for sure that he ever owned a racehorse.
+At no time did he ever register his own colours.

-Next fancied in the betting was Thomas Ivory’s Sterling, yet another son of Yattendon.
+Next fancied in the betting was Thomas Ivory’s Sterling, yet another son of Yattendon, and out of Sultana, a half-sister to Bylong, winner of the 1866 A.J.C.
+Great Metropolitan Stakes.
 Sterling had made his racecourse debut at the Bathurst Annual Races in March when he easily won the Nursery Stakes (6f) by four lengths, but he had failed to place in either the Champagne Stakes or Sires’ Produce Stakes won by Rose d’Amour.
 Perhaps the most interesting outsider in the Derby field was Excelsior.
 Unplaced in the Champagne Stakes at his only start at two, he had been well-tried in the new season having appeared a half-dozen times already, including four wins in three days at the Goulburn spring fixture.